 I was rubbing her soft downy hair, hoping she would return to me and scared to death she wouldn’t.
 She’d been beaten, hurt, and she was controlled by alcohol, trying to pretend she wasn’t really damaged.
-“Fuck you” I heard her say to Steve this morning, “You don’t control me.”
+“Go to hell,” I heard her say to Steve this morning, “You don’t control me.”
 I knew she was a rebellious one and I never understood why she let alcohol control her, or why she let my stepfather beat her.

 She said to Steve “Sure, take the kids, I don’t care.
 I will stop when I want to stop and that is that.”
 I knew that term in her vocabulary, too.
 “That is that” means it is over, there is no room for argument, nothing you can say will change anything.
 I wished I was wrong.

 I was sitting on the bare wood living room floor in our mildewed house in Gilroy.
 We were way out of town on Day Road.
 At eleven years old I don’t know where really.
 Mrs. Phelapelly drives the bus that takes all five of us kids to school, and mom takes us to the laundromat in town five miles away.

 My eleven year old heart hears my mother say we, us kids, I, don’t matter to her.
 I think she’s not in her right mind because I know she doesn’t really mean that.

 I saw what he said this morning for what it was.
 He was trying to manipulate her, he could never be trusted, ever.
 I knew he didn’t want us.
 He never showed any feelings for any of us, never.

 He had asked her to stop drinking, like he stopped this past week, delirium tremens and all, and she said “No.” He demanded, “If you don’t stop, I’m taking all the kids with me, mine and yours.
 You’ll be left all alone if you don’t stop.”
 You heard what she said after that, just like me, and I still don’t want to believe.